 This guide is designed for UK entrepreneurs but most of it relates to entrepreneurs starting a business anywhere, only the financial and legal sections will differ significantly.

-1. Know yourself as before you start
+1. Know yourself as an entrepreneur before you start

 Starting a business is a process that requires an enormous amount of thought and careful examination.
 First, you need to take a good look at your strengths, weaknesses and skills.
 This will allow you to start thinking about what you can do and what you cannot do.
 It is important to start here even if you already have world’s best business idea, because you might not have the skills or personality traits to enable you to make it into a successful business.
 You want to come up with business ideas where you are naturally best suited to be successful, for example: